Carol Molnau

 Born in Carver County, Minnesota, she was elected as a member of the Minnesota House of Representatives in 1992 and served five terms.
-Molnau announced she would not run for re-election after she sold her farm to developers and would no longer be living in the area she represented.
+Molnau announced she would not run for re-election after she sold her farm to developers and would no longer be living in the area she had represented.
 She joined the Pawlenty ticket shortly thereafter, and was elected lieutenant governor in 2002 and re-elected in 2006.

+She served as head of the Minnesota Department of Transportation (MNDOT) in the Pawlenty administration, where she opposed state funding of the mass transit systems of the Minneapolis–Saint Paul metropolitan area.

+Legislative Service

+Molnau was a farmer in Chaska and served four years on its city council.
+She was elected to the Minnesota House of Representatives in 1992, defeating incumbent one term DFL Representative Larry Bodahl.
+Bodahl, previously the mayor of Waconia, had defeated longtime representative K.J.
+McDonald.

+Molnau rose up the ranks of leadership, and served as an Assistant Minority Leader in the 1997-1998 session, and as an Assistant Majority Leader in the 1999-2000 and 2001-2002 sessions.
+From 1999, Molnau was the chair of the House Transportation Finance committee.

-Confirmation as Mn/DOT commissioner
+Confirmation as MNDOT commissioner

-The Minnesota Senate Transportation Committee voted in March 2004 to remove Molnau from her position as commissioner of Mn/DOT with some lawmakers citing that she lacked vision for the transportation needs of the state.
+The Minnesota Senate Transportation Committee voted in March 2004 to remove Molnau from her position as commissioner of MNDOT with some lawmakers citing that she lacked vision for the transportation needs of the state.
 The full senate later voted to confirm her.
 In Summer 2005, rumors began circulating that Governor Tim Pawlenty would drop Molnau from his ticket when he sought re-election in 2006, mainly because of their differences over state funding for the planned Northstar Commuter Rail linking St. Cloud and the Twin Cities.
 Pawlenty denied those rumors on August 1, 2005 and Molnau remained on the ticket, winning reelection on November 7, 2006.
 Then, in January 2007, as part of a renewed threat to remove her, Senator Steve Murphy opined that under Molnau the state's transportation infrastructure was "crumbling."